Cosmic Explorer

 Successful astrophysics observatories require safe spaces for scientists and mutually beneficial relationships with host communities.

 The University of Arizona wanted to conduct site suitability and location analysis for the Cosmic Explorer project.
-The site selection and development of two ground-based gravitational-wave observatories depends on establishing mutually beneficial relationships with local and Indigenous communities and in locations that can support and sustain a thriving workforce.
+The site selection and development of two ground-based gravitational-wave observatories depends on establishing mutually beneficial relationships with local communities and in locations that can support and sustain a thriving workforce.
 The site suitability analysis incorporates physical, cultural, and economic factors to create custom maps and geospatial output.

 Solution